Benzodiazepine Tapering Strategies and Solutions

 The disadvantages to this method is that the majority of medications are not water soluble (meaning they are not fully dissolved in water) so the mixture makes a suspension that must be shaken to distribute the medication fully in the liquid.
 If a patient needs to dose multiple times a day, pouring the solution into multiple doses is likely to be uneven.
-Water titration taper plans may be obtained for free from BenzoBuddies.
-The following video explains how water titration works:
+Do not alter any medication without first consulting with a trusted pharmacist to obtain the proper instructions for the medication.

 Recommended Taper Rate

 As mentioned before, it is often difficult to taper medications that are not designed for gradual reduction.
 The general guideline is to not exceed a 5-10% reduction of the current dose every 2-4 weeks.
 According to Schweizer et al, reductions implemented by many physicians of 25% per week have a 32-42% failure rate.

 A tricky aspect of switching to a longer acting benzodiazepine is conversion.
 Ashton created a guide of estimated conversions.
 This guide can vary significantly from other charts as well as individual physician opinions.
 It is best to let the patient decide their optimal conversion dose (if they try a more conservative chart and feel underdosed or in withdrawal, they should be allowed to increase the dose until comfortable).
 Unlike opiates, benzodiazepine equivalents are not studied or mandated by the FDA, and individual responses may differ.